FVANtom/find-typo-in-iota-seed/README.md

 ## What does this tool do

-I have written this script to help a user on Reddit who accidentally made a typo in his seed while logging in into the wallet.
+I have written this tool to help a user on Reddit who accidentally made a typo in his seed while logging in into the wallet.

 He then transfered iota to the address he generated and logged out of his wallet.